-Important Information for Victims of Sexual Misconduct Needing Immediate Assistance6 55
+Important Information for Complainants of Sexual Misconduct Needing Immediate Assistance 67

-Title IX6 55
+Title IX 67

 Section 1.
-Introduction6 56
+Introduction 67

 a.
-Notice of Non-Discrimination and Identity of Title IX Coordinator6 56
+Notice of Non-Discrimination and Identity of Title IX Coordinator 67

 b.
-Definitions6 57
+Definitions 68

 c.
-Policy Statement6 59
+Policy Statement 71

 d.
-Applicability and Statement of Jurisdiction6 59
+Applicability and Statement of Jurisdiction 71

+Section 2.
+Privacy and Confidentiality 72

 Section 3.
-Privacy and Confidentiality ' 0
+Prohibited Conduct 72

 Section 4.
-Prohibited Conduct ' 0

-Section 5.
-Complaint Process and Applicable Procedures for Students 1
+Complaint Process and Applicable Procedures 73

 a.
-Filing a Complaint with NFC7 1'
+Report of Sexual Misconduct 73

 b.
-Requests for Informal Resolution or to Withdraw a Complaint 2'2
+Filing a Complaint with NFC 73

 c.
-Privacy and Confidentiality 2'
+Requests for Informal Resolution or to Withdraw a Complaint 74

 d.
-Retaliation '3
+Privacy and Confidentiality 75

 e.
-Procedures Upon Receipt of a Complaint '3
+Retaliation 76

 f.
+Procedures Upon Receipt of a Complaint 76

-Protective Measures for Victims ' 9
+g.
+Supportive Measures for Complainants 83

+Section 5.
+Publication, Training, and Record Retention 83

 Section 6.
-Complaint Process and Applicable Procedures for Employees 30

-a.
-Protective Measures for Victims 33

-Section 7.
-Training 33

-Section 8.
-Counseling, Advocacy, Campus Support and Local Law Enforcement Agencies 34
+Counseling, Advocacy, Campus Support and Local Law Enforcement Agencies

-Important Information for Victims of Sexual Misconduct Needing Immediate Assistance
+Important Information for Complainants of Sexual Misconduct Needing Immediate Assistance

 If you or anyone you know may have been the victim of Sexual Misconduct (including harassment and violence), North Florida College ("NFC") strongly encourages you to call 911 to immediately seek law enforcement and medical assistance.
 NFC's Office of Campus Safety and Security is available from 7:30 a.m. until 11:30 p.m. on weekends and holidays and from 6:30 a.m. until 12:00 a.m. on weekdays.
-NFC's Office of Campus Safety and Security can be reached by calling (850) 973-0280.
+NFC's Office of Campus Safety and Security can be reached by calling 850-973-0280.

-During the hours of 8:30 a.m. to 4:30 p.m. on weekdays, NFC's Title IX Coordinator, Tyler Coody, is available by telephone (850-973-1639), email (coodyt@nfc.edu), or in person (325 NW Turner Davis Dr., Building 12, Room 128B, Madison, FL).
+During the hours of 8:30 a.m. to 4:30 p.m. on weekdays, NFC's Title IX Coordinator, Tyler Coody, is available by telephone (850-973-1639), email (coodyt@nfc.edu), or in person (325 NW Turner Davis Dr., Building 3, Room 18B, Madison, FL).
 NFC's Deputy Title IX Coordinator, Jhan Reichert, is available by telephone (850-973-9485), email (reichertj@nfc.edu), or in person (325 NW Turner Davis Dr., Building 4, Room 102, Madison, FL).
+However, a person may submit a complaint of Sexual Misconduct during non-business hours as well.

-More information regarding available medical and emotional support, as well as the contact information for local law enforcement agencies, is attached to this policy as Appendix C.
+More information regarding available medical and emotional support, as well as the contact information for local law enforcement agencies, is attached to this policy in Section 7.